Justin F. Marquez, Esq.

 Justin F. Marquez is a dedicated advocate for consumers and employees in class action litigation, whistleblower actions, employee harassment and discrimination, and wrongful termination cases.
 Mr. Marquez specializes in high-stakes class action litigation, routinely representing clients in complex legal matters in California state courts and federal courts, including the United States Court of Appeals for the Ninth Circuit.

-- Class Actions (Consumer and Wage and Hour)
+- Class Actions (Consumer, Data Breach, and Employment)

 - Qui Tam Claims